 I like to think of it as a health support mentor, someone that educates and supports people in their journey to build health new habits and create sustainable lifestyle changes.
 In the gym you have a PT to hold you accountable to your workouts, so why not have someone do the same in the kitchen and in your overall goal of living a healthy life?

-During the studies, soon-to-be health coaches acquire a broad understanding of many different dietary theories and the tools to mentor people who seek to improve their overall health and wellbeing.
+During the health coach training program, soon-to-be health coaches acquire a broad understanding of many different dietary theories and the tools to mentor people who seek to improve their overall health and wellbeing.
 IIN has a strong focus on the idea that health isn’t just what you eat, but recognises that things like relationships, work, exercise and spirituality all play a huge part in our health.
 Duh, right?!
 Well, its a pretty revolutionary viewpoint compared to traditional nutrition and our disease-treatment-focused health care system.
 IIN also strongly supports the idea of bio-individuality, being that one size does not fit all.
 Another way I like to explain a Health Coach to someone is essentially a life coach with an emphasis on food, self care and general healthy lifestyle choices.

 What a Health Coach is NOT is a nutritionist or someone who is qualified to prescribe any medications nor take the place of a GP or any other form of psychological or psychiatric counsellor or Dr. A Health Coach is NOT supposed to replace any of the above, rather it is there to support and complement other health care professionals.